pllab/cs162-tutorials/README.md

 ## Grading

 You **must** use only the purely functional subset of Scala.
-This means that you are **not allowed** to use mutations, more explicitly you must not use any of:
+This means that you are **not allowed** to use mutations; more explicitly you must not use any of:

-- mutable variables created using `var` keyword,
+- Mutable variables, i.e., those created using the `var` keyword,

-- mutable collections, e.g. anything under `scala.collection.mutable`,
+- Mutable collections, e.g. anything under `scala.collection.mutable`,

-- `Array` data type.
+- The `Array` data type.

 If you use any mutation, you will automatically fail the assignment.

 Your code must compile.
-Invoking `compile` and `test:compile` on SBT console must succeed.
+Invoking `compile` and `test:compile` in the SBT shell (as described in the first tutorial) must succeed.
 Otherwise, you will automatically fail the assignment.

 To grade your assignment, we will make sure that the unit tests are